Yes friends, the multiverse, or how I came to think of it last saturday night:

 "Quite.
 And the wave function collaps is just a really easy algebraic equation."
 He explains the equation in detail.
 He waves his hand in front of his face, as if conducting a piece of music.

-"That's an easy algebraic equation?"
+easy algebraic equation?"

 "Yes, it's quite simple, I think."